flennerhag/mlens/docs/getting_started.rst

 **Correlation matrix plot**

-The :class:`mlens.visualization.corrmat` function plots the lower triangle of a correlation matrix. ::
+The :class:`corrmat` function plots the lower triangle of a correlation matrix. ::

    >>> from mlens.visualization import corrmat